Cloudify-PS/cloudify-training-labs/lab7/README.md

 cfy executions start -d nc-docker -w install
 ```

+**NOTE**: if you get an error saying that the downloaded image could not be verified, please execute the `uninstall` workflow, delete the deployment
+and try again.
+We are currently looking into this issue.

 ### Step 4: Verify installation

 Navigate to port 8080 on the public IP that is associated with the machine on which Nodecellar was installed.
 For example: